themartiancompany/ur/README.md

 [Aur](
   https://aur.archlinux.org),
-the Arch Linux User Repository, a theoretically permissionless for the Arch Linux distribution plagued instead by unresolvable censorship issues deriving from its inherent centralized design and which the author of the Ur have been authors and contributors for more than a decade.
+the Arch Linux User Repository, a theoretically permissionless user repository for the Arch Linux distribution plagued instead by unsolvable censorship issues deriving from its inherent centralized design which the author of the Ur has been a significant contributor for more than a decade.

-The inception of the Ur has been long and troubled and many times the repository and the softwares at the same time it contains and it is part of have risked of never see the light.
+The inception of the Ur has been long and troubled and many times the repository and the softwares at the same time it contains and it is part of have risked to never see the light.

-Before being announced to the public, the Ur has been in the works for at least three years and conceptualized way earlier, well before its main author had learned how to handle the technologies needed to write it.
+Before being announced to the public, the Ur has been in the works for at least three years and conceptualized way earlier, well before its author had learned how to handle the technologies needed to write it.

 ###  How to install